Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Part of The Florida Keys archipelago made up of 1,700 islands, Key West is popular destination, known for its laid-back tropical vibes, water activities, and key lime pie that can be appreciated even in December.
+Part of The Florida Keys archipelago made up of 1,700 islands, Key West is a popular destination, known for its laid-back tropical vibes, water activities, and key lime pie that can be appreciated even in December.
 Winter is the perfect time to visit, as the 70-degree weather and cool ocean breeze are all visitors need to kick those winter blues.
 With all its summer activities still in full swing, here visitors can charter a boat and go diving, deep-sea fishing, or spend a day snorkeling in addition to swimming, sailing, and jet-skiing.
 Nature lovers will love exploring the crystal clear waters at Dry Tortugas National Park and observing gorgeous winged creatures at the Butterfly and Nature Conservatory, while history and literary enthusiasts will be captivated with the Ernest Hemingway Home and Fort Zachary Taylor Historic Park.
 Those who want to join the revelry can participate in the fun events held on Duval Street and the famous Sloppy Joe’s bar before watching one of Key West’s famous sunsets at Mallory Square.

 The theme park capital of the world, Orlando is the place to be for thrill-seekers.
 Here visitors will find shorter lines at big-name parks like Disney World, Universal Studios, SeaWorld, and Islands of Adventure.
 Not into theme parks?
 There’s plenty of non-theme park action in Orlando too.
 Space enthusiasts can explore the world-renown Kennedy Space Center while those intrigued by Florida’s alligators can enjoy Orlando’s oldest major attraction, Gatorland.
-LEGOLAND is less than an hour away and puts on its annual Christmas Bricktacular, the Dr Phillips Performing Arts Center has “The Sound of Music” performances, while ICE! at Gaylord Palms boasts an impressive family-friendly holiday event with a display of interactive ice sculptures and displays carved from 2 million pounds of ice.
+LEGOLAND is less than an hour away and puts on its annual Christmas Bricktacular, the Dr. Phillips Performing Arts Center has “The Sound of Music” performances, while ICE! at Gaylord Palms boasts an impressive family-friendly holiday event with a display of interactive ice sculptures and displays carved from two million pounds of ice.

 Sunshine is the best way to treat winter blues, and Miami does it best with its stunning beaches and an extensive list of activities for a range of travelers.
 South Beach is where to go to be and be seen and get the party started, Ocean Drive and Coral Gables Miracle Mile are a shoppers paradise, and Jungle Island, the Miami Seaquarium, and Zoo Miami are ideal for animal lovers.
 Art enthusiasts will enjoy the popular Art Basel contemporary art fair with over 250 art galleries from 31 countries and the Art Deco Weekend celebrating South Beach’s Art Deco architecture.
 Little ones can visit Santa’s Enchanted Forest complete with an insane amount of activities, rides, and entertainment, while those looking for a real adventure can take an airboat ride through the nearby Everglades National Park for a tour of Florida’s grassy wetlands and endangered species.